Greetings from the Department Head

 - His willingness to make it a priority to meet with students almost at-will, rather than to put off and schedule later, shows his care for their academic well-being as a student of the University.

 These are just a few of the comments we received from current students and alumni about Harrison.
 It is not possible to capture Dr. Hughes’ impact on students over the years in just a few words, but his dedication to students and passion for horticulture education are evident.
 In the spirit of appreciation for Harrison’s long-term commitment to students, we are establishing a new Harrison G. Hughes Scholarship.
-If you would like to contribute to this scholarship fund, please donate here (please link to donor page).
+If you would like to contribute to this scholarship fund, please donate here.

 All the best for a fruitful summer!